-It was 11 AM and hey!
-I had to explore the canal opposite to my hotel.
-I decided to get ready with a hot water bath in the bath tub (pampering, 🙂 huh?)
+It was 11 AM when I checked into my service apartment and I had the entire day to explore the canal opposite to my hotel.
+I decided to get ready with a hot water bath in the bath tub (a bit of pampering I thought to myself :)).
 I closed the valve in the tub and let the hot steaming water in (Yes, you heard it right – hot steaming water!).

 My phone beeped, it was a call from my mom.
-I answered the call, sitting on my big Kings bed with lots of huge pillows.
+I answered the call, sitting on my big King size bed with lots of huge pillows.

 ‘This hotel is definitely haunted, Amma!
 It looks like an old English huge bungalows that are used in horror movies,’ I told her.

 ‘Oh dear!
 Are there many people in the hotel?‘ asked my mom.